-- If the patient is unwell: strongly consider postponing non-urgent procedures. - Measure both blood glucose and blood ketone levels.
-If the patient has ceased the SGLT2i 3 days pre-procedure, is clinically well and ketones are < 1.7 mmol/L, proceed.
-Consider hourly blood glucose and blood ketone testing during the procedure and 2 hourly following the procedure until the patient is eating and drinking normally. - If the SGLT2i has not been omitted for 3 days (i.e. 2 days prior to surgery and the day of surgery) or if the SGLT2i has been taken on the day of surgery or the day procedure, the course of action depends on the urgency of the procedure, patient comorbidities, surgical factors, HbA1c, blood ketones, and base-excess (see table).
-Note HbA1c > 9% or 75 mmol/mol is an indicator of insulin insufficiency.
-It confers a higher risk of DKA in this setting. - All patients on SGLT2i undergoing emergency surgery should be admitted post-procedure to a ward capable of managing diabetic ketoacidosis in collaboration with endocrinology and critical care. - At any point before, during or after a procedure, if the blood ketone level is >1.0 mmol/L in an unwell patient who has been on an SGLT2i, take arterial or venous blood gases to measure the (standard) Base Excess (SBE).
-If ketones are > 1.0 mmol/L and base excess <-5 mmol/L the patient has presumed DKA, and if the blood glucose < 14 mmol/L, presumed euDKA. - For a ward patient, or where there is no critical care expert, the rapid response (MET) team should be activated or an ICU contacted, and collaboration sought with endocrinology or general medicine. - In other critical care areas, anaesthetists or emergency medicine physicians should liaise with endocrinology and ICU.
-Management priorities include: rehydration; intravenous insulin (with added glucose infusion if the BGL is <15mmol/l); hourly monitoring of blood glucose, ketones and blood gases with appropriate action to escalate or de-escalate treatment. - All patients with DKA and euDKA should be reviewed by an endocrinologist or physician on-call and critical care specialists.
+- If the person with diabetes is unwell: strongly consider postponing non-urgent procedures. - Measure both blood glucose and blood ketone levels.
+If the person with diabetes has ceased the SGLT2i 3 days preprocedure, is clinically well and ketones are < 1.7 mmol/L, proceed.
+Consider hourly blood glucose and blood ketone testing during the procedure and 2 hourly following the procedure until the person with diabetes is eating and drinking normally. - If the SGLT2i has not been omitted for 3 days (i.e. 2 days prior to surgery and the day of surgery) or if the SGLT2i has been taken on the day of surgery or the day procedure, the course of action depends on the urgency of the procedure, comorbidities of the person with diabetes, surgical factors, HbA1c, blood ketones, and base-excess (see table).
+Note HbA1c >9% or 75 mmol/mol is an indicator of insulin insufficiency.
+It confers a higher risk of DKA in this setting. - A person with diabetes on SGLT2i undergoing emergency surgery should be admitted post-procedure to a ward capable of managing diabetic ketoacidosis in collaboration with endocrinology and critical care. - At any point before, during or after a procedure, if the blood ketone level is >1.0 mmol/L in an unwell person with diabetes who has been on an SGLT2i, take arterial or venous blood gases to measure the (standard) Base Excess (SBE).
+If ketones are > 1.0 mmol/L and base excess <-5 mmol/L, the person with diabetes has presumed DKA, and if the blood glucose < 14 mmol/L, presumed euDKA. - For the person with diabetes in a ward, or where there is no critical care expert, the rapid response (MET) team should be activated or an ICU contacted, and collaboration sought with endocrinology or general medicine. - In other critical care areas, anaesthetists or emergency medicine physicians should liaise with endocrinology and ICU.
+Management priorities include: rehydration; intravenous insulin (with added glucose infusion if the BGL is <15mmol/l); hourly monitoring of blood glucose, ketones and blood gases with appropriate action to escalate or de-escalate treatment. - A person with diabetes with DKA and euDKA should be reviewed by an endocrinologist or physician on-call and critical care specialists.
 If required, contact a tertiary hospital for expert advice.